WHAT CAN GO WRONG WITH YOUR KIDNEYS?

 Kidney disease is a growing epidemic in Australia. here are often no symptoms in the early stages of many kidney conditions.
 When they do occur the initial signs may be general such as feeling tired or generalised itching.
 As kidney disease progresses, symptoms can include changes in the urine (reduced volume, discolouration, blood or pus), nausea and vomiting and appetite loss, swollen or numb hands and feet (because of water retention), weakness and lethargy, darkened skin and muscle cramps.

-When the kidneys become damaged, other organs suffer as well.
-Most kidney diseases attack the nephrons, slowly destroying their filtering capacity, over many years, before the damage you even know it.
-Some kidney diseases, such as polycystic kidney disease are inherited, but the two most common causes of kidney disease are diabetes (diabetic nephropathy) and high blood pressure (hypertension).
+When our kidneys become damaged, other organs suffer as well.
+Most kidney diseases attack the nephrons, slowly destroying their filtering capacity over many years.
+Some kidney diseases, such as polycystic kidney disease are inherited.
+The two most common causes of kidney disease are diabetes (diabetic nephropathy) and high blood pressure (hypertension).
 In diabetes high blood sugar levels damage the nephrons.
 High blood pressure can prevent the small blood vessels in the kidneys from filtering and cleansing the blood well enough.

 - ask questions about your treatment

 - be informed about details of your care, e.g. costs

 - seek a second medical opinion (In some instances doctors advise their patients to seek a second opinion - don't worry about hurting the doctor's feelings if you ask for one)